-- a) Introduction of Compact Fluorescent Light (CFL) bulbs at a negative cost of 5/58/ton CO2 with 5.155 in ton CO2 reduction capacity. - b) Introduction of improved kerosene stove, in households, at a cost of \$21/\$ton of $CO_2$ reduced (6-122m ton $CO_2$ reduction capacity). - c) Fuel-oil to natural gas fuel substitution in the cement industry at \$18/ton (7.49m ton $CO_2$ reduction capacity) - d) Improve electrical appliance (\$3/ton) in the residential sector (9.566m ton CO2 reduction capacity)
+- a) Introduction of Compact Fluorescent Light (CFL) bulbs at a negative cost of 5/58/ton CO2 with 5.155 in ton CO2 reduction capacity. - b) Introduction of improved kerosene stove, in households, at a cost of \$21/ton of CO2 reduced (6-122m ton CO2 reduction capacity). - c) Fuel-oil to natural gas fuel substitution in the cement industry at 18/10 (7.49m ton CO2 reduction capacity) - d) Improve electrical appliance (\$3/ton) in the residential sector $(9.566m \text{ ton } CO_2 \text{ reduction capacity})$

-- e) Introduction of efficient motors in industry at \$15/ton (10.738m ton CO2) gaseous emissions such as H25, SO2 NO2, CH4, CO2 and CO are not produced or if produced as - f) In the case of CH4 during biogas production does not add to the global warming picture. - g) Afforestation (establishment of protected forest units) reforestation and reduction in deforestation. - Studies have shown that Nigeria is not h) performing as well as expected in envisioning the country's climate future and building dynamic response strategies, including adequate research and infrastructure development.
-A lot needs to be done in the area of climate change scenario analysis for both mitigation and adaptation response measures and their cost implications aggregate basis.
-This should enable the country to plan very for its response to changes in its climatic conditions. - i) Biomass energy is another mitigation option to enable Nigeria meet her National Environmental Economic and Development Study (NEEDS) objective for climate change in Nigeria.
+- e) Introduction of efficient motors in industry at \$15/ton (10.738m ton CO2) gaseous emissions such as H25, SO2 NO2, CH4, CO2 and CO are not produced or if produced as - f) In the case of CH4 during biogas production does not add to the global warming picture. - g) Afforestation (establishment of protected forest units) reforestation and reduction in deforestation. - Studies have shown that Nigeria is not h) performing as well as expected in envisioning the country's climate future and building dvnamic strategies. including response research infrastructure and adequate development.
+A lot needs to be done in the area of climate change scenario analysis for both mitigation and adaptation response measures and their cost implications or aggregate basis.
+This should enable the country to plan very for its response to changes in its climatic conditions. - Biomass energy is another mitigation option to enable Nigeria meet her National Environmental Economic and Development Study (NEEDS) objective for climate change in Nigeria.